shorya-1012/http_server/README.md

 # Simple HTTP Server in C++

-This is a basic HTTP server implemented from scratch in C++ with support for serving HTML, plain text, and CSS files.
+This is a basic Multi-Threaded HTTP Server implemented from scratch in C++ with support for serving HTML, plain text, and CSS files.

 ## Features

 - Handle multiple routes
-- Concurrent handling using `fork()`
+- Implements Multi-Threading using a Thread Pool.
 - Serve static HTML and CSS files
 - Send plain text responses